areed2017/Encryption/README.md

 > >     2.
 From these two numbers we can compute the modulus (n)
 > >             n = p * q
 > >
 > >     3.
-Following this the Euler's Totient Function is used to find the a number for
+Following this the Euler's Totient Function is used to find the length of the set
-> >         length of the set of numbers that are relivily prime to n.
-This is denoted as
+> >         containing no common factors with n.
+This is denoted as φ(n).
-> >         φ(n).
 > >             φ(n) = ( q - 1 ) * ( p - 1 )
 > >
-> >     4. lastly we find the exponent for the private key
+> >     4.
+Lastly we find the exponent for the private key
 > >             exponent = x where 1 < x < φ(n) and x is coprime to to the modulus
 > >
 > > ##### Public Key Generation: